saule1508/docker-nodejs-oracle/README.md

 build the image:
 * clone the repository
-* put the two rpm in the directory
+* put the two rpm's mentionned above in the current directory
 * run
  docker build -t testoraclenode .

- run the image
+run the image:
 docker run -ti testoraclenode /bin/bash

 once in the container, go to /opt/sample, edit the db configuration file config/dbconfig.js and type